isomerpages/cda-corp/_nphl/Laboratory Analytical Methods/Microscopy.md

 ---
 <h2>Overview on Microscopy</h2>
 <p>Microscopy plays a critical role in rapid diagnostics within the NPHL's
 arsenal.
-The laboratory analytical methods utilise microscopes to identify pathogens directly from patient samples, allowing for faster detection and intervention in communicable diseases.
+Our laboratory analytical methods utilise microscopes to identify pathogens directly from patient samples, allowing for faster detection and intervention in communicable diseases.
 This approach proves particularly valuable in outbreak investigations, providing valuable insights into the